University of Utah student murdered outside her dormitory

 Breaking News Emails

-SALT LAKE CITY — Police are searching for a man they say shot and killed a University of Utah student outside of a dormitory on campus Monday, the Salt Lake Tribune reported.
+SALT LAKE CITY — A man suspected of shooting and killing a University of Utah student was found dead early Tuesday, according to a broadcast report.

+Police tracked down the man, identified as Melvin Rowland, who authorities say shot a female student outside a dormitory on campus just before 10 p.m.
+Monday.

 McCluskey, a senior majoring in communication, was a member of the college's track and field team, according to the school's president, Ruth Watkins.